Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Materials and Methods

-The bilayer connections are modeled as 3D Timoshenko beams \cite{karadeniz2013finite}.
-We discretized each beam into 9 to 11 elements, depending on the bond length (sufficient discretization for mode visualization), resulting in a model with 3240 and 29376 nodes for the supercell and full-scale lattice models, respectively.
+We discretized each beam into 9 to 11 elements, depending on the bond length (sufficient discretization to allow for appropriate mode visualization), resulting in a model with 3240 and 29376 nodes for the supercell and full-scale lattice models, respectively.
 For supercell calculations of $100$ unit cells, the beams were discretized into only 5 elements due to computational constraints; however, comparing the results of the higher and lower discretization reveals a change of less than 2\% for all the relevant modes (lowest 6), meaning that this alternative discretization is accurate in capturing the spectral characteristics of the modes, despite offering a lower spatial resolution of the mode shapes.

-Shape functions are used to approximate compatibility relations within one beam element, via interpolation, are used to calculate the elemental dynamical matrix $\dynamical_b$.
-These shape functions are linear in axial and torsional deformations, cubic in flexural deformation, and quadratic in rotations - each chosen to be sufficiently differentiable without becoming trivial.
-Further details can be found in Ref.~\cite{karadeniz2013finite}.